 As UCU has grown, our show has become more and more competitive.
 We suggest reading over the Vendor FAQ fully before sending in your application.
 We suggest getting on our mailing list so you’ll know when applications open and close; we also suggest following us on Instagram where we always announce applications opening, and where you can also see who’s been with us before to get a better idea of the show if you have never attended in person.

 How do I get involved?

 Volunteering is a great way to meet new friends and see the ins and outs of craft show vending and managing.
 We are looking for volunteers to help with everything from set-up to vendor support, hosting the raffle booth, the UCU info booth, head counting at the door, and so much more.
 In exchange for volunteering your time, we give you a gift of thanks, we feed ya’ and give you our undying gratitude!
+It is also a great way to connect with the creative community if you have just moved to the area and want to meet likeminded friends OR just want to meet some new crafty friends!
 You can volunteer for one shift or the whole weekend.
 If you are interested in volunteering, check out our volunteering page for more information.

 I make food and want to be a part of UCU!
 What should I do?